kwalski/mysql-redis/readme.md

 - if redis is unavailable or errors, query will be served by mysql

 ## Use-case
 Use _along_ with mysql and redis.
 This is not a replacement of either.
-Use it with queries/stored procedures that only perform `select` and will return same result set everytime.
+Use it with queries/stored procedures that only perform `select` and will return same result set every time.

 - **No brainer** for retrieving static data, eg, `select * from countries`
 - Data that will not be updated once created, typically timeseries data like chat messages, logs